-Before we jump to the FAQ part, I want you to know that no matter if you are running a web shop, or just need a website to present your product, a modern web development and JAMStack is here to help you out with most of the performance issues yo’ve been facing so far.
+Before we jump to the FAQ part, I want you to know that no matter if you are running a webshop or need a website to present your product, modern web development and Jamstack are here to help you out with most of the performance issues you’ve been facing so far.

 Thanks to rapidly changing technologies, we are able to adapt them to any kind of business and solve most of the problems we were struggling with much easier and faster.

 People ask more and more questions about Jamstack, so we decided to create an FAQ, and present Jamstack more deeply to help you learn, understand, and find the possibilities of adapting it to your own business.

 Not in a mood for reading?
 We cover many of the FAQ in our interview with Colby Fayock – one of the top experts from Jamstack developers community:

 1. What is Jamstack?

 Jamstack is a web development architecture that enables you to build superfast, SEO-friendly, and safe websites.